 My career as a freelance writer began in 2015 at an independent publication named Femsplain, where I was a contributing author and editor.
 Since then, I’ve been published by outlets such as VICE Canada, Playboy, and Bitch Magazine.
 I’m currently working on a memoir, represented by Claire Draper of The Bent Agency.

 In 2017, I went viral for bringing light to Teen Vogue’s frequent exploitation of marginalized freelance writers, and spoke about it at length on CANADALAND’s podcast.
 I also have a small feature in Slut or Nut: Diary of a Rape Trial, a documentary directed by Kelly Showker, starring Toronto activist Mandi Gray.
-You might also know me as the woman who got doxxed for dragging Ariana Grande on Twitter when she tweeted about “them blogs.”
+You might also know me as the woman who got doxxed for calling Ariana Grande a “spoiled white girl from Boca” on Twitter when she tweeted about “them blogs.”